Skip to main content

 Best Practices

-Always implement exponential backoff for reconnections to handle network issues gracefully.
+Use lastSeq for gap-free reconnection.
+Always implement exponential backoff as a fallback.
 The connection is stable, but networks can drop.

-Don’t just listen for updated - also handle created, deleted, and no_markets to keep your data in sync.
+Handle welcome, created, updated, deleted, and no_markets to keep your data in sync.

 If receiving many updates, process them asynchronously to avoid blocking your main thread.